huongtmvo/HuongVo_Portfolio/README.md

+# Huong Vo's Data Science Portfolio

-# Project 1: How does a Bike-Share navigate speedy success?
+## Project 1: How does a Bike-Share navigate speedy success?
 * Import and merge the latest 12 months data of Cyclistic's trips
 * Perform data wrangling using Pandas, Numpy
 * Perform data analysis using Python